binarykitchen/videomail-client/README.md

 <a name="unload"></a>
 ### videomailClient.unload()

 Manually unloads the webcam and all other internal event listeners.
-Can be used in conjunction with AngularJS' destroy event, for example:
+Can be used in conjunction with single page apps, for example with AngularJS' destroy event:

 ```js
 $scope.$on('$destroy', videomailClient.unload.bind(videomailClient))